 It’s not as comfortable as the Apple Watch, but you do get better insights.
 It has the same sleep tracking tech as its Fitbit siblings, so you get the same sleep stages and sleep score.
 You get a detailed breakdown of your cycles from awake through to light, deep, and REM stages.
 You can check how your night’s sleep compared to the rest of the month or benchmarks from people your age.

 The Fitbit Sense has a SpO2 sensor to give you an idea of your oxygen variation as you slept.
 So this is a device to opt for if sleep apnea is a concern.

-As we mentioned, Fitbit delivers a sleep score, which is a combination of your sleep duration, heart rate, blood oxygen levels and restlessness/awake time.
+As we mentioned, Fitbit delivers a sleep score, which is a combination of your sleep duration, heart rate, blood oxygen levels, and restlessness/awake time.
 This is calculated into a straightforward score out of 100.
 Generally, anything above 90 is considered excellent, whereas 85 is about average-good.
 It’s best to sign up to Fitbit Premium to leverage the data, where you can access more in-depth information.
 You get six months free when you buy a Sense, so you have a lot of time to see if you find it useful.

 Fitbit has a reputation for offering great sleep tracking; it’s accurate and reliable.